Risna Prahalabenta

-Risna Prahalabenta Ranggalelana (born 9 April 1997) is an Indonesian professional footballer who plays as a defender for Liga 2 club Kendal Tornado.
+Risna Prahalabenta Ranggalelana (born 9 April 1997) is an Indonesian professional footballer who plays as a defender for Liga 4 club Persibat Batang.

 Club career

 Persik Kediri

 In 2017 Risna Prahalabenta joined Persik Kediri in the Liga 2.
 On 25 November 2019 Persik successfully won the 2019 Liga 2 Final and promoted to Liga 1, after defeated Persita Tangerang 3–2 at the Kapten I Wayan Dipta Stadium, Gianyar.

 Persekat Tegal (loan)

 He was signed for Persekat Tegal to play in Liga 3 Regional route: Central Java in the 2018 season, on loan from Persik Kediri.

 Madura United

 In 2020 Risna signed with Madura United for the 2020 Liga 1 (Indonesia).
 He made his league debut on 29 February 2020, in a 4–0 win against Barito Putera as substitute at the Gelora Madura Stadium, Pamekasan.
 Then this season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.